LoginRadius/engineering-portal/content/identity/what-is-federated-identity-management/index.md

 ---
 title: "What is Federated Identity Management"
 date: "2021-02-04"
-coverImage: "federated-identity-image.jpg"
+coverImage: "what-is-fim.jpg"
 tags: ["federated identity management","identity provider","cx"]
 author: "Rakesh Soni"
 description: " Let's face it upfront.
 Password management is a painful exercise, which no one wants to deal with.
 Though guessable passwords make them easy to remember, it exposes consumers to hackers.
-Fortunately, federated identity management ensures both seamless and secure access that goes a long way in enhancing the overall user-experience"
+Fortunately, federated ID management ensures both seamless and secure access that goes a long way in enhancing the overall user-experience."
 metatitle: "Unlocking Federated Identity Management Solutions"
 metadescription: "Discover the power of federated identity management systems.
 Learn how businesses benefit and why you should implement federated access management."
 ---

-# What is Federated Identity Management
+## What is Federated Identity Management

-_Federated identity management was designed as a set of protocols and standards to help businesses share consumer identities._
+_Federated identity management or federation identity management was designed as a set of protocols and standards to help businesses share consumer identities._

 Let's face it upfront.
 Password management is a painful exercise, which no one wants to deal with.
-While pros use password managers to create and manage passwords, the not-so-tech-savvy or, for that matter, average users adopt guessable passwords like 1234 to save themselves from the hassle of remembering complex codes.
+Though guessable passwords make them easy to remember, it exposes consumers to hackers.
+Fortunately, federated ID management ensures both seamless and secure access that goes a long way in enhancing the overall user-experience

 Though guessable passwords make password management hassle-free, it exposes users to hackers.
 No wonder a large chunk of consumers often falls prey to sensational data theft.